numpy/numpy/doc/source/reference/ufuncs.rst

 whether the precision of the scalar constant will cause upcasting on your large (small precision) array.

 :class:`ufunc`
 ==============

 Optional keyword arguments
 --------------------------

 All ufuncs take optional keyword arguments.
-These represent rather advanced usage and will not typically be used by most Numpy users.
+Most of these represent advanced usage and will not typically be used.

 .. index::
    pair: ufunc; keyword arguments